 Formal summative assessment is carried out at the end of each NC Key Stage (i.e. in EYFS, Years 2 and 6) through the use of SATs and teacher assessment.
 Phonics are tested in Year 1 and re-tested where necessary in Year 2.
-PIRA and PUMA assessments are taken termly in Years 1,2, 3, 4, 5 and 6.
+Optional tests are also taken in Years 3, 4 and 5.
 Initial assessment is used in EYFS within six weeks of starting school/Pre-School.
-Other tests such as past SATs papers, times tables, spelling and mental maths are used across the school as appropriate to ensure all children make progress across the curriculum.